haiquangtran/Programming-Notes/azure.md

 - Enables you to quickly and efficiently build, deploy, monitor and scale cloud hosted solutions.
 - Deployment model is flexible:
   - Can use multiple IDE's to deploy etc.
--

 ## Azure App Service
 - PaaS - You focus on the build while Azure takes care of the ifnrastructure to run and scale your apps.
 - Azure App Service is a fully managed cloud computing platform within the Azure environment that is optimized for hosting web apps, REST APIs, and mobile backends.
+  - Supports code written in .NET, .NET Core, Java, Ruby, Node.js, PHP, and Python.
   - Cloud hosting service for your app
 - Hosting your web application using Azure App Service makes deploying and managing a web app easier compared to managing a physical server
 - **How to host your application on Azure App Service**